omahs/docs-36/docs/getting-started/users.md

 # Who can use Nevermined

-Nevermined is designed by Web3 builders for Web3 builders.
-Those who are working with digital assets and NFT technology, but want to add advanced utility to these assets.
+Nevermined is designed by Web3 builders for Web3 builders: those who are working with digital assets and NFT technology, but want to add advanced utility to these assets.

 In other words, every Web3 developer. 😂